tracel-ai/burn/burn-book/src/basic-workflow/backend.md

 We have effectively written most of the necessary code to train our model.
 However, we have not explicitly designated the backend to be used at any point.
-This will be defined in the main entrypoint of our , namely the `main` function below.
+This will be defined in the main entrypoint of our program, namely the `main` function below.

 ```rust , ignore
 use burn::optim::AdamConfig;